efjimm/Cellulator/README.md

 ### Numeric Operators

-The following is a list of all operators available for use with numeric literals, cell references and builtins:
+The following is a list of all operators that return number values.
+They try to convert non-number operands (e.g. strings) to numbers.
+Strings that cannot be converted to numbers will return an InvalidCoercion error.

 - unary `+` Positive numeric literal
 - unary `-` Negative numeric literal